apostrophecms/docs/docs/tutorials/dynamic-routing.md

 </AposCodeBlock>

 Again, this is a straightforward Nunjucks template.
 We are using a loop to display each of the images sent back from the API.
 To allow for lightbox functionality when the user clicks an image, we have enclosed each in a link with a `href` created from the `loop.index`.
 We have also created a div with an `id` constructed from this same index.

-Finally, since clicking on an image will alter the browser history and back button behavior, we are providing a button to go back to the breed list.
+Finally, since clicking on an image to open a lightbox will alter the browser history and the functionality of the back button, we are providing a button to go back to the breed list.
+Individual breed pages, like `/dogs/pug`, aren't stored in the database but are dynamically generated.
+As such, navigating to one of these breed-specific pages is still technically a request for the parent `/dogs` page, so the URL for the breed list page will be contained in `data.page._url`.

 ### Adding styling
 The only thing left to do on this project is to add a bit of styling.
 There are a number of locations in your ApostropheCMS project where you can add styling.
 If you prefer to keep your styling all in one place you can add it to a folder like `modules/asset/ui/src` or you can add it to a similar location on a per-module level.
 We are going to do the later, so create a `modules/dog-page/ui/src/index.scss` file.
 In general, I prefer to add my styling into individual files within a `scss` folder and then import them through the `index.scss` file.
 In this case, we will take the simple route of adding the styling directly to the index.
 Add the following code: